We recently introduced the GoughNuts dog toy to our dog, Tenor, for the first time.

 Any Downsides To GoughNuts?

 I have to say, the only downside to this dog toy is its price.
-At $17 apiece, GoughNuts are more expensive than most dog chew type toys you find in pet stores.
+GoughNuts are more expensive than most dog chew toys you typically find in pet stores.

 I guess that’s why GoughNuts are slightly more expensive than other dog toys.
-But still… this toy is worth it, I tell you!
+But still… this toy is worth it!

 And it makes a lot of sense, since it takes a ton more rubber to make this one-of-a-kind dog toy.
 Not to mention 2 types of rubber in the unique configuration that gives the dog owner that patented “safety indicator”.